Debt Avalanche Payoff Calculator

 How it works

-2 min readWhat is the Debt Avalanche Method?
+What is the Debt Avalanche Method?

 The debt avalanche is a payoff strategy that prioritizes paying down debts with the highest interest rates first while making minimum payments on others.
 Once the highest-rate debt is eliminated, you redirect that payment to the next-highest rate.
-This approach minimizes total interest paid over time compared to other fixed-payment strategies.
+This approach minimizes total interest paid over time compared to any other fixed-payment strategy.

 How the Debt Avalanche Works

 The avalanche method sorts your debts from highest APR to lowest APR.
 Every month you pay each debt's minimum payment, then direct every extra dollar to the top-ranked (highest-rate) debt.
 Once that debt hits $0, its minimum payment is freed up and added to the extra payment pool — this is called "rolling" the payment.
+The total monthly outlay never increases.

 The Core Formula